-Formal Conferences are scheduled in the fall.
+Formal conferences are scheduled in the fall and at least one parent MUST attend the meeting.
 If you are concerned about your child's academic progress, please contact the teacher involved.
 Parents are encouraged to communicate regularly with the faculty regarding the welfare of their child.
 Please do not try to have a conference with a teacher while he/she is supervising students or during arrival and/or dismissal.
 The teacher will not be able to give you the full attention you deserve.